Using the TreeView Control and a DataList to Create an Online Image Gallery

 fires.
 When this event fires, we want to rebind the data to the data Web control, using the newly selected folder.

-gets the files in the specified folder and binds them to DataList PicturesInFolder.
-The SelectedNodeChanged
+gets the files in the specified folder and binds them to DataList PicturesInFolder

 Protected Sub PictureTree_SelectedNodeChanged(ByVal sender As Object, ByVal e As System.EventArgs) Handles PictureTree.SelectedNodeChanged